Brane structures in microlocal sheaf theory: Wavefronts, brane structures, and Nadler-Zaslow

 The image of \eqref{eq:Delta2} under $\varprojlim$ is

-where we draw only the top two arrows to save space.
-We will show that when $\delta$ is sufficiently small, the first arrow in this is isomorphic to $\mumon$ and the second arrow is fully faithful, proving \eqref{eq:first-reduction-prime}.
+where we draw only the top two arrows to save space and $\iota$ is the same one as in (\ref{eq:first-reduction-prime}).
+We will show that when $\delta$ is sufficiently small, the first arrow in this is isomorphic to $\mumon$ and the second arrow $\iota$ is fully faithful , proving \eqref{eq:first-reduction-prime}.

 Let us define the ``small cushion'' of a good cylinder to be the supremum of those $\delta$ such that the functor

 induced by \eqref{eq:Tdz-shl} is a full embedding.
 The small cushion of every good cylinder is positive, by \eqref{eq:3103}.
 When the small cushion is larger than $\delta$, let $\cD_{\bL,\delta}(B \times I)$ be the essential image of \eqref{eq:multi-branch-2}.